EranStarkLab/PhasePrecession/README.md

   - phs: LFP theta theta phases in radians
   - periods: Start and end time of every crossing of the unit’s place field

-The data are available at [Zenodo].
+The data are available at Zenodo.

   ## **Demo**
 The routine spk\_phs\_spec\_demo.m demonstrates the calculation of spike phase spectra by using data from three example units recorded from hippocampal region CA1 of freely-moving mice.
 One example unit exhibits phase locking, a second unit exhibits phase precession, and a third exhibits both phase locking and phase precession.
 The same examples are described in Sloin et al., 2023, bioRxiv, Fig. S2.